MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: Related Work

 \subsection{Ensemble DRL algorithms}

-Ensemble methods, a popular idea of machine learning, use multiple learning algorithms to obtain better performance than that could be obtained from arbitrarily composed algorithms.
-And ensemble methods are also used in DRL \cite{wiering2008ensemble,osband2016deep,chua2018deep} for different purposes. \cite{kurutach2018model} showed that modeling error can be reduced by ensemble methods in model-based DRL. \cite{lan2019maxmin,redq} tackled the estimation issue and gave unbiased estimation methods of the value function from the perspective of ensemble functions. \cite{rem} proposed Random Ensemble Mixture, which introduces a convex combination of multiple Q-networks to approximate the optimal Q-function. \cite{saphal2021seerl} proposed a method for model training and selection in a single run. \cite{sunrise} proposed SUNRISE framework that uses a ensemble-based weighted Bellman backups and UCB exploration \cite{auer2002finite}.
-We are inspired by ensemble learning.
-But unlike these methods, we only use a single model instead of multiple models to achieve our ensemble purpose.
+Ensemble methods use multiple learning algorithms to obtain better performance.
+They are also used in DRL \citep{zhang2019ace,wiering2008ensemble,osband2016deep, chua2018deep} for different purposes. \citep{kurutach2018model} showed that modeling error can be reduced by ensemble methods in model-based DRL. \citep{lan2019maxmin, redq} tackled the estimation issue and gave unbiased estimation methods of the value function from the perspective of ensemble functions. \citep{rem} proposed Random Ensemble Mixture, which introduces a convex combination of multiple Q-networks to approximate the optimal Q-function. \citep{saphal2021seerl} proposed a method for model training and selection in a single run. \citep{sunrise} proposed SUNRISE framework that uses an ensemble-based weighted Bellman backups and UCB exploration \citep{auer2002finite}.
+Unlike these methods, we only use a single model instead of multiple models to achieve our ensemble purpose.